-The European Union introduced directives amending the existing Capital Requirements Directive in 2010 ("CRDIII") and 2013 ("CRDIV") in order to harmonise the supervision of remuneration practices at financial institutions across the EU.35 The amendments introduced with CRDIII established a requirement that national supervisory authorities directly oversee financial institutions' remuneration policies and practices in order to "promote sound and effective risk management."36 The more notable provisions from CRDIII and CRDIV that apply to executive remuneration policies of affected firms37 are the following:38
+The European Union introduced directives amending the existing Capital Requirements Directive in 2010 (CRD III), 2013 (CRD IV) and 2019 (CRD V) in order to harmonise the supervision of remuneration practices at financial institutions across the EU.
+Each CRD has been transposed into UK law through a combination of secondary legislation and PRA and FCA policy.
+The amendments introduced with CRD III established a requirement that national supervisory authorities directly oversee financial institutions' remuneration policies and practices in order to "promote sound and effective risk management."
+The more notable provisions from the Capital Requirements Directives that apply to executive remuneration policies of affected firms are the following: